-Issue: Over time, the state tax code has become convoluted, difficult to manage, more difficult to understand, and often favors special interests.
+Issue: Over time, tax code becomes convoluted, difficult to manage, more difficult to understand and often favors special interests.

 (click here for more)

 Details: I have many professional years of looking at all levels of tax returns.
-Additionally, the past two years I have been a Volunteer income tax preparer for the Volunteer Income Tax Assistance (VITA) program.
-This is a wonderful program that offers free tax preparation to low and moderate-income households.
+Additionally, the past two years I have been a Volunteer VITA income tax preparer.
+This is a wonderful program that offers free tax preparation to low and moderate income households.
 These experiences have given me a revealing look into how both our state and federal tax codes play out.
 My conclusion is that tax codes are far too complex with too many inequitable consequences.

-Our three-legged tax stool—income, sales, and property taxes—has become unbalanced.
+Our three-legged tax stool—income, sales and property taxes—has become unbalanced.
 Local property tax seems to be forced to be the equalizer.
 The bipartisan Council is a great first step towards re-balancing.
-I strongly support this effort however, it will not be easy work.
+I strongly support this effort.
+This will not be easy work.
 There will not be easy solutions that will be loved by everyone.
-Nevertheless , it is a task that, if performed well, will better position our entire state for the future.
+However, it is a task that, if it is well performed, will better position our entire State for the future.

 I will work toward reducing and ultimately eliminating, the sales tax on grocery store food.
 Food is a common denominator, essential to life.
-A tax on food is disproportionately higher on lower income households.
+A tax on food is disproportionately higher on lower incomes.
 “Food” of course needs to be further defined.
-My starting point would be food sold at grocery or grocery-type stores.
+My starting point would be food sold at grocery or grocery type stores.
 I would also support including basic personal hygiene and health care items.
-Restaurants would not be included nor would items such as cigarettes and alcohol.
+Restaurants would not be included nor of course would items such as cigarettes and alcohol.